Etoad8473/thirdspace_prototype/Experiments/Ezra Experiments/README.md

 0. Go through the springboot_unit1_2_hellopeople
 1. Maven has to be installed on command line OR your IDE must be configured with maven
-2. Java version 11
+2. Java version 1.8 - 1.10 (Some versions of springboot are really unhappy with java 11)
-3. Install MySQL database (service & workbench) on localhost, create new schema 'mydb'

 ### To Run the project
 1. Command Line (Make sure that you are in the folder containing pom.xml)</br>